-- 3.31.a Warnings and penalties issued by the referees must be noted on the result sheet and on the result board for the drivers (preferably in red). - 3.31.b Time penalties must be awarded as stop and go penalties, where possible.
+- 3.31.a Official warnings and added time or lap penalties issued by the referees must be noted on the result sheet and on the result board for the drivers (preferably in red). - 3.31.b Penalties must be awarded either as "pass through", "stop and go" or "time penalties" when & where possible.
 The Referees should inform the driver and announce the penalty through the sound system.
-Within the next three (3) laps, the driver must bring the car to a specially-indicated area.
-The area will be controlled by the Start Marshal who will pick up the car and watch the Referee for an indication that the car can be returned to the track.
-The car must return to the track through the pit lane, during which time, if the driver wishes, the car may be re-fuelled and/or repaired after the stop and go penalty has been completed.
+Within the next three (3) laps, the driver must bring the car to the required area for the correspondent penalty.
+At the time penalty served at the pit-lane the mechanic of the car will pick up the car and watch the Referee for an indication that the car can be returned to the track.
+The car must return to the track through the pit lane.
 In the case where the driver does not stop, or cannot comply, a one (1) lap penalty will automatically be given.